subinc1633/feline-fever/README.md

 In Feline Fever, users will be able to:

-- Start, pause, and exit a game
+- Start a game
 - Press **arrow keys** or **WASD** to match the arrows on the screen
-- Select a background
+- Mute the music as needed

 In addition, this project will include: